 Our preliminary research indicates, the formulation of questions does not appear to have any effect on the ballot result.
 Whilst exploration of ballot results does show that when posed separately, certain forms of action may elicit greater or lesser support than other forms of action, the preference for single questions or multiple questions is explained by Union representatives as a stylistic rather than strategic function.

-Where ballot questions approve multiple forms of action the Federal Court’s interpretation of the pre-cursor provision in the WR Act in United Collieries Ltd v CFMEU (hereafter ‘United Collieries’) appears to have become settled law.
+Where ballot questions approve multiple forms of action, the Federal Court’s interpretation of the pre-cursor provision in the WR Act in United Collieries Ltd v CFMEU (hereafter ‘United Collieries’) appears to have become settled law.
 This case interpreted the WR Act equivalent to s 459(1)(d) to mean that the relevant ‘action’ can only be said to have commenced within 30 days if that particular form of action has commenced.
 Accordingly, in ballots where multiple forms of action are proposed, each form of action must be undertaken within 30 days of the ballot vote, in order for employees to retain the right to use that particular action after 30 days has passed.
 It seems to be only where action is considered to be so similar as to be indistinguishable, that a more generous interpretation of the rule might be warranted.
 While this interpretation does not appear to have been specifically affirmed or challenged by the FWC or the Courts interpreting the FW Act, it has been implicitly accepted in cases where extensions of the 30 day time period have been granted in situations where some forms of industrial action approved in a ballot have been taken, but not others.
 Further, the Full Federal Court in Energy Australia Yallourn Pty Ltd v CFMEU referred to the authorisation for the taking of prospective and ‘particular’ industrial action being rendered ineffective if it is not acted upon within 30 days of the ballot result.

 Our analysis of ballot applications from July 2015 onwards has highlighted that although ballots propose, on average, about seven types of action which voters can approve, there have been instances where applications have been submitted listing 40 different types of action.
 The approach taken by the Courts and the FWC to s 459(1)(d) may therefore lead to a ‘rush’ to take protected industrial action within the 30 day period.